OpenFlutter/flutter_screenutil/README.md

 The height can also use setWidth to ensure that it is not deformed(when you want a square)

-setHeight method is mainly adapted in height, you want to control the height and actuality of a screen on the UIUsed when the same is displayed.
+The setHeight method is mainly to adapt to the height, which is used when you want to control the height of a screen on the UI to be the same as the actual display.

 Generally speaking, 50.w!=50.h.